HugoRCD/nuxtjs-boilerplate/README.md

 - This template is fully responsive and use CSS pre-processors (SCSS)

 ## Getting Started
-To get started with this VueJS App, follow these steps:
+To get started with this Nuxt 3 App, follow these steps:

 ### Clone the repository:
 ```
-git clone git@github.com:HugoRCD/vuejs-boilerplate.git
+git clone git@github.com:HugoRCD/nuxtjs-boilerplate.git
 ```

 ### Install dependencies: